RPINerd/Fixin_X/README.md

+# Note of coming updates
+The game is getting a huge engine update this year and it sounds like quite the overhaul with the release of the Boron DLC.
+Mods may break, including this one.
+I've not gotten back into the game as of late but I will be testing things out on the 6.0 Beta branch and will hopefully keep this mod functional as it is right now!

 ># Fixin' X
 >## A compilation, merging, and tweaking of small individual changes that make the game feel more polished and less tedious!
 >